kevinadityaikhsan/indonesian-sentiment-analysis/README.md

    ```

 8. **Open the Jupyter Notebook**
    Open the `notebook.ipynb` from the repository.
-Select the kernel named `mlops-tfx (Python 3.9.15)` from the kernel menu.
+Select the kernel named `sentiment-pipeline (Python 3.9.15)` from the kernel menu.

 9. **Ready for use**
    The setup process is complete, and the notebook is ready.